georgeflanagin/pcg32/README.md

 # pcg32
-A Python implementation of the PCG32 algorithm by Melissa O'Reilly
+A Python implementation of the PCG32 algorithm by Melissa O'Neill

 Professor O'Neill has a great paper on the subject: `http://www.pcg-random.org/pdf/hmc-cs-2014-0905.pdf` I'm not kidding.
 This paper is readable and somewhat humorous; I wish I could say the same about my own